 Conscience has absolute, exceptionless, binding moral authority over us, demanding unqualified obedience.
 But only a perfectly good, righteous divine will has this authority and a right to absolute, exceptionless obedience.
-Therefore conscience is the voice of the will of God (Argument from Conscience).
+Therefore conscience is the voice of the will of God.

 Man has within his breast a certain commanding dictate, not a mere sentiment, not a mere opinion or impression or view of things, but a law, an authoritative voice, bidding him do certain things and avoid others . . . what I am insisting on here is this, that it commands; that it praises, blames, it threatens, it implies a future, and it witnesses of the unseen.
 It is more than a man’s own self.
-The man himself has no power over it, or only with extreme difficulty; he did not make it, he cannot destroy it (The Argument from Conscience to the Existence of God according to J.H.
-Newman).
+The man himself has no power over it, or only with extreme difficulty; he did not make it, he cannot destroy it.

 It is a common mistake to equate feelings with conscience, but feelings and conscience are not the same thing.
 Feelings (unless bridled according to right reason) are often fleeting, impulsive, and irrational.
-Conscience on the other hand is abiding, authoritative, and reasonable.
+Conscience, on the other hand, is abiding, authoritative, and reasonable.
 These distinctions are key.
-Kreeft points out, “If our immediate feelings were the voice of God, we would have to be polytheists or else God would have to be schizophrenic” (Argument from Conscience).
-Feelings may accompany our conscience but they are not synonymous with it.
+Kreeft points out, “If our immediate feelings were the voice of God, we would have to be polytheists or else God would have to be schizophrenic.”
+Feelings may accompany our conscience, but they are not synonymous with it.

-Newman suggests that such a relationship between conscience and the feelings it potentially invokes only make sense if there is a personal explanation behind it.
-He wrote, “If, as is the case, we feel responsibility, are ashamed, are frightened, at transgressing the voice of the conscience, this implies that there is One to whom we are responsible, before whom we are ashamed, whose claim upon us we fear” (An Essay in Aid of a Grammar of Assent).
+Newman suggests that such a relationship between conscience and the feelings it potentially invokes makes sense only if there is a personal explanation behind it.
+In his “Essay,” he wrote, “If, as is the case, we feel responsibility, are ashamed, are frightened, at transgressing the voice of the conscience, this implies that there is One to whom we are responsible, before whom we are ashamed, whose claim upon us we fear.”

 “There is no moral authority outside of oneself,” asserts the spirit of the age.
 Yet despite this popular attitude, there is a common human experience of something dangerously akin to moral obligation.
 There does seem to be a “right way” to act, regardless of our personal opinion; there does seem to be an interior voice within us that commands us to do good always and to avoid evil.